ITV Breakfast

 ITV Breakfast Broadcasting Limited (previously known as GMTV Limited) is the national ITV breakfast television licensee, broadcasting in the United Kingdom.
 It became a wholly owned subsidiary of ITV plc in November 2009.

 GMTV, as an on-screen brand name, ended on 3 September 2010, with the newly-rebranded ITV Breakfast launching new weekday breakfast programmes Daybreak and Lorraine on 6 September 2010.
 In March 2014, it was announced Daybreak had been axed amid poor ratings.
-The programme was replaced on Monday 28 April 2014 by Good Morning Britain, reprising the title of a previous ITV's early-morning programme.
+The programme was replaced on Monday 28 April 2014 by Good Morning Britain, reprising the title of a previous ITV early-morning programme.
 The Lorraine segment has not been affected by the changes.

-At weekends, ITV Breakfast airs children's programming, a simulcast of the CITV channel.
+At weekends, ITV Breakfast would air children's programming, a simulcast of the channel CITV, until August 2023, when kids programmes were moved to ITVX and ITV2.
+Daytime repeats are now broadcast during the earlier hours of the ITV Breakfast slot at weekends.

-The talk show Weekend was broadcast on Saturdays and Sundays at 8:30am until 2017 when it didn't return after the Christmas break.
+The talk show Weekend was broadcast on Saturdays and Sundays at 8:30 a.m. until 2017 when it didn't return after the Christmas break.
 It was hosted by Aled Jones.
 Various other similar talk shows have aired in this slot, including Martin & Roman's Weekend Best!.

 ITV Breakfast Broadcasting Limited is a subsidiary of ITV Broadcasting Limited.
 The shows broadcast are produced by ITV Breakfast Ltd, a subsidiary of ITV Studios.